Peptide Injections AI

 Melanotan II is currently not approved for any use by the FDA.
 It is on the RFK reclassification list for 2026, which could make it legally available through compounding pharmacies.
 Currently it exists in a gray market regulatory space.

 Medical Disclaimer: The information on this page is for educational purposes only and does not constitute medical advice.
 Peptide therapies discussed here may not be FDA-approved for the listed indications.
-Always consult a licensed healthcare provider before starting any peptide protocol.
+All prices shown are estimates based on publicly available data and may not reflect current pricing — providers and brands set their own prices and can change them at any time.
+Always verify pricing directly with the provider before purchasing.
+Consult a licensed healthcare provider before starting any peptide protocol.

 Find a Provider for Tanning